philipHinch/solar-system/README.md

 # The-Solar-System

 This is a project about our solar system.
-You can check out some information about our neighbour planets when clicking on them.
+You can check out some information about our neighbouring planets when clicking on them.

 Technologies used: